 What Is Fiction and How It's Like Dreaming

 On this page, you'll find an answer to the question, "What is fiction?", and an explanation of the incredibly simple Daydream Technique, which can help you write better stories.
-At the bottom of the page, you'll find more creative writing resources, including the Creative Writing Now free online writing courses.
+At the bottom of the page, you'll find more creative writing resources, including our free online writing courses.

 What is fiction?